angular/angular/aio/content/guide/router-tutorial-toh.md

 Users update crisis information in the `CrisisDetailComponent`.
 Unlike the `HeroDetailComponent`, the user changes do not update the crisis entity immediately.
-Instead, the app updates the entity when the user presses the Save button and discards the changes when the user presses the Cancel button.
+Instead, the application updates the entity when the user presses the Save button and discards the changes when the user presses the Cancel button.

 Both buttons navigate back to the crisis list after save or cancel.